DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-08-12-managing-applications-across-cycles.md

 In research we asked participants to find an application from the previous cycle.

-Several participants went to the search box and didn’t realise the results were scoped by the currently selected cycle.
+Several participants went to the search box and did not realise the results were scoped by the currently selected cycle.

 The switcher also means there’s 2 ways of changing what the user sees in the list: the switcher and the filter.